WeiXiongUST/self-rw/README.md

 * Compared to the PPO algorithm (51.8%), DPO/RAFT achieves an inferior performance, showing that PPO is still one of the most effective RL algorithms in this context.
 * SFT Warm-Up before DPO could improve the model performance (51.8%) and be competent with Qwen-PPO-R1-Zero.

-## Training and Evaluation
+## Getting Started
+We provide the guideline for the (1) SFT training, (2) DPO training, (3) PPO training, and (4) Evaluation to build the self-rewarding reasoning LLMs.
 Please refer to the different parts for detailed instructions.